 There is no requirement the interview must occur during the 365-day period.
 All receipts for payment of MRV fees issued before October 1, 2022, were extended until September 30, 2023, and remain valid until this date.

 The Consular Section is currently unable to accept phone calls about visa cases.
 For help with the visa process, please call the visa call center or review the instructions.
-For correspondence on a specific case that we are processing, you may contact our visa unit through the Visa Navigator.
+For inquiries about a specific case that we are processing, you may contact our visa unit through the Visa Navigator.